 git commit -m "Bumping stable version to 1.0" git checkout svn git merge master

 (6) Finally, you should be able to dcommit your changes, and tag away, both in svn and git:

 git svn dcommit # remember that this is from the svn branch!
 Never dcommit from the dev branch git svn tag 1.0 # This might take a while git checkout master git tag -a 1.0 -m "Tagging 1.0" git push --tags

 Let me know if this makes sense.
 There are probably other ways to do it, but this is the workflow that I've come to after a couple years messing with this crap ;)

-#13 Updated by Dominic Giglio almost 7 years ago
+#13 Updated by Dominic Giglio about 7 years ago

 I will change the default language filename to cac-featued-content.pot.